plandes/buffer-manage/README.md

 can view or modify the buffer management functions with: `M-x customize-variable buffer-manage-key-bindings`.
 You'll see other registered buffer manager extensions in for this customized variable.

+## Extending Libraries

+Extend `buffer-manage.el` if you need to manage many separate buffers.
+However, if you need just a simple persistence or configuration management (without buffer management support) you can `require` the `config-manage.el` library instead.

 ## License